Response to Climate Change

 Small Small

-• Renewal of aging robots, etc., promoting the reuse and recycling of equipment and parts through remodeling and repair services, etc.
+• Promoting the reuse and recycling of equipment and parts through remodeling and repair services, including renewal of aging robots, etc.

 Cost of plastic